 Hardness

-The inspection report summarises findings from the visit.
-The inspector wrote details about the casing, pump, pressure, and water sample.
-The report includes recommendations for repair or service.
+The inspection report includes details from the inspection visit.
+The inspector wrote notes about the casing, pump, pressure, and water sample.
+The report also includes recommendations for repair or maintenance.

 Pump type